Peter Had Receipts and the Church Had Questions — Modern Paraphrase | nocap.bible

 "The Disciples determined, each according to their ability, to send relief to the brothers and sisters living in Judea."

-And they did exactly that — sending their gift to the elders through Barnabas and Saul.
+And they did exactly that — sending their gift to the through and .

 This is what a healthy church looks like.
 They heard about a need, they gave what they could, and they sent it through trusted people.
-No drama, no debates about whether Judea "deserved" it.
+No drama, no debates about whether "deserved" it.
 Just believers taking care of believers.
-That's the Gospel in action — not just words, but actual love with actual resources. 💯
+That's in action — not just words, but actual with actual resources. 💯